 NBA Playoffs: Celtics' Starting Lineup Against Nets

-They are down 2-0 in their playoff series with the Brooklyn Nets and will look to win in Boston on Friday.
+The Boston Celtics trail the Brooklyn Nets 3-1 in their playoff series, and on Tuesday night, a loss would mean the end of the 2021 NBA season for the Celtics.

-Their starting lineup for the game can be seen in a post below from FantasyLabs NBA.
+For the game, the Celtics have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

-The Nets are 7.5-point favorites over the Celtics for Game 3, according to FanDuel.
+The Nets are 12.5-point favorites in Brooklyn over the Boston Celtics in Game 5 on Tuesday, according to FanDuel.

 Related stories on NBA basketball